Setagaya Art Museum Annex

 ■Request to Visitors

-We would appreciate your cooperation and understanding in complying with the preventative measures (revised as of November 1st, 2023) we are taking to control the spread of infections.
+We would appreciate your cooperation and understanding in complying with the preventative measures (revised as of May 21, 2024) we are taking to control the spread of infections.

 2. When entering the building, please use the sterilizer provided to disinfectant your hands.